Acquainted with the Night

 So now that we've seen the emotional isolation of being acquainted with the night, we see that the speaker is physically isolated.
 He's outwalked the furthest city light – so he's all alone, beyond the guidance of civilization.

-I have passed by the watchman on his beat And dropped my eyes, unwilling to explain (5-6)
+And dropped my eyes, unwilling to explain (5-6)

 Don't get too excited about seeing another human being, because it only makes the speaker more isolated.
 Policemen tend to scare us even when we're doing nothing wrong, and that's what the watchman does to our speaker in these lines.
 But when the speaker drops his eyes and walks on by, we're a little disappointed that he remains alone.